danielmwatkins/icedrift/README.md

 Currently, I'm working on automatically identifying a common problem where one or two datapoints are slightly offset from the main buoy track.
 I'm trying to initially make it work with only consideration of the buoy track itself rather than using outside information (like wind speed or sea ice concentration).
 I've gotten it to work pretty well (but not perfectly) for a few buoys at least.

 TBD short term:
-- Set up an environment yml file
+- Incorporate the updates from what I did for the MOSAiC data cleaning
 - Set up test cases for each of the outlier check functions
-- Incorporate the updates from what I did for the MOSAiC data cleaning
+-